gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

 ## Non-Power of 2 Texture Support

 in WebGL1 textures that were not a power of 2 could not have mips.
 In WebGL2 that limit is removed.
-Non-power of 2 texture work exactly the same as power of 2 textures.
+Non-power of 2 textures work exactly the same as power of 2 textures.

 ## Floating Point Framebuffer Attachments